awslabs/landing-zone-accelerator-on-aws/README.md

 Cloud Development Kit (CDK).
 You install directly into your environment to get full access to the infrastructure as code (IaC) solution.
-Through a simplified set of configuration files, you are able to configure additional functionality, controls and security services (eg. AWS Managed Config Rules, and AWS Security Hub), manage your foundational networking topology (eg. VPCs, Transit Gateways, and Network Firewall), and generate additional workload accounts using the AWS Control Tower Account Factory.
+Through a simplified set of configuration files, you are able to configure additional functionality, controls and security services (e.g. AWS Managed Config Rules, and AWS Security Hub), manage your foundational networking topology (e.g. VPCs, Transit Gateways, and Network Firewall), and generate additional workload accounts using the AWS Control Tower Account Factory.